umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/upgrading/README.md

 5. Go to **Tools** > **NuGet Package Manager** > **Manage NuGet Packages for Solution...**
 6. Go to the **Installed** tab in the NuGet Package manager.
 7. Choose **Umbraco.Cms**.
-8. Select thecorrect version from the **Version** drop-down.
+8. Select the correct version from the **Version** drop-down.
 9. Click **Install** to upgrade your project.
 10. Consult the [version specific upgrade notes for Umbraco Forms](../../../../umbraco-forms/installation/version-specific.md) if relevant.
-11. Restart your site in IIS, build and run your project to finish the installation.
+11. Restart your site in IIS, build, and run your project to finish the installation.

 ## Upgrade to a new Minor